 Can Guinea Pigs Eat Kiwi Every Day?

-As we have seen, kiwi has many health benefits for guinea pigs, but can guinea pigs eat kiwi daily?
-Guinea pigs shouldn’t eat kiwi every day, even though kiwi is a good source of vitamin C, it’s essential to provide them a rich diet with different fruits and vegetables.
+Guinea pigs shouldn’t eat kiwi every day.
+Even though kiwi is a good source of vitamin C, it’s essential to provide them with a rich diet with different fruits and vegetables.
 Some recommendations are strawberries, broccoli, kale, oranges, and others.

-So, how often can you feed kiwi to guinea pigs?
-We recommend one or two times per week.
+We recommend feeding your kiwi guinea pigs once or twice a week.
 This frequency is enough for them to have proper nutrition with this fruit.